 In the 4Cs of diamond grading, clarity is definitely an intriguing characteristic.
 What exactly is clarity?
-It is the state of being clear or transparent.
-Diamond clarity is the presence or absence of internal attributes known as inclusions or external ones known as blemishes.
+Diamonds can have internal characteristics known as inclusions or external characteristics known as blemishes.
+Clarity refers to the degree of these characteristics.
 As you can imagine, the gemologists at AGS Laboratories sometimes come across diamonds with very unusual clarity characteristics.

-This image is at 50x magnification.
+Next up is another favorite of the gemologists at AGS Laboratories.
+They call it, “Hummingbird.”
+This image is at 50% magnification.
 Look at the top right part of the diamond and you’ll see a winged crystal figure.

 In grading diamonds, the gemologists at AGS Laboratories use their expertise to analyze the size, nature, number, location, and relief of the inclusions and blemishes to decide what clarity grade is most appropriate for a diamond.